Santa Hat Pretzels for the Big Guy

 One thing I’ve at least started on is my holiday baking.
 I like to do this much more than shopping.
 I plan to make caramel filled chocolates, pretzel toffee bark, chocolate chip cookies (because they taste great anytime of the year) and these here Santa hats.
 The sweet and salty taste can’t be beat but present them as a Santa hat and your guests will be ooohhhing and aaahhhing over them until they are gone.
 Which won’t take too long so enjoy the attention while you have it.

-I’ll be showing Jennifer and Bill how to make them tomorrow on News 8 This Morning.
-Tune in if you can.
+I showed Jennifer and Bill how to make them on News 8 This Morning.
+Below is the video.

 What’s on your holiday baking list?
 And please tell me you’re not done shopping yet too!